AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

    >[!NOTE]
    >
-   >Se os componentes WCM do Dynamic Media Classic não estiverem disponíveis, ative-os no modo **[!UICONTROL Design] .
+   >Se os componentes do WCM do Dynamic Media Classic não estiverem disponíveis, ative-os no modo **[!UICONTROL Design] .

 1. In a website with the Dynamic Media Classic components enabled, drag an **[!UICONTROL Image]** viewer to the page.
 1. Edit the component and adjust the breakpoints in the **[!UICONTROL Dynamic Media Classic Settings]** tab.